Aboriginal group calls for Sandfire CEO to step down after heritage damage

 Sandfire said last week it had discovered damage to an artefact scatter at its Monty copper mine that had occurred over 2017 and 2018, and that it had informed traditional owners and the state's heritage regulator.

-The Yugunga-Nya Aboriginal Corporation said Sandfire had waited a year to tell them about the damage, and called for a government inquiry.
-State premier Roger Cook supported an enquiry, and on Monday called Sandfire's actions “egregious” local press reported.
+The Yugunga-Nya group said Sandfire had waited a year to tell them about the damage, and called for a government inquiry.
+State premier Roger Cook supported their demands, and on Monday called Sandfire's actions "egregious", local press reported.

 Investors are closely watching Australia's management of Aboriginal heritage after Rio Tinto RIO.AX destroyed historically significant rock shelters in 2020.